naveenbalaraju/CLUSTERING-OF-PRIMATE-SCAPULAE-DATA/README.md

 # CLUSTERING-OF-PRIMATE-SCAPULAE-DATA
-Primate.
-Scapulae is a Dataset that contains the physiological measurement of the scapula bone from 5 different genera of primates.
+Motivation of this project is clustering of Primate Scapulae dataset that contains the physiological measurement of the scapula bone from 5 different genera of primates.

 1. Gibbons (Hylobates)
 2. Orangutans (Pongo)